 - There is no gas flow.

 Check your washing machine’s performance.
 Is the spin cycle wringing enough water out of your clothes?
-Sopping-wet fabric will take forever to dry in any dryer.
+Sopping-wet fabric will take a long time to dry in any dryer.

 “Why Is My Dryer Not Heating?”: The More Complex Answers

-If none of the common issues seemed to be the culprit for your dryer’s malfunction, your unit may have one of these issues:
+If none of the reasons above explains your dryer’s malfunction, your unit may have one of these issues:

 - A faulty thermal fuse